HypnosCat/Project-Server-Client/README.md

 <div>simple implementation of the server and client using the Java programming language.</div>

 ## To get started:
- - <div>first -> start the server program in the Server folder run Main class. </div>
+ - <div>first -> To run the server program, go to the Server folder and run the Main class. </div>
- - <div>second->To connect to the server, you can use the Telnet protocol (ip 127.0.0.1 port 1050), or start the client interface int the Client folder run Main class.</div>
+ - <div>second-> To connect to the server, you can use the Telnet protocol (ip 127.0.0.1 port 1050) or launch the client interface by going to the Client folder and executing the Main class.</div>

 ## Analysis of the server graphical interface:
 the server graphical interface is divided into two parts Client Status (on the right) and Server Status (on the left).